SOunit/complete-aspnet-mvc-5-and-aspnet-core-mvc-course-indepth/23-state-management/115-view-data.md

   - object is created when user visit page
   - object is deleted when user leave page
 - using dictionary data type
+- need to typecast
+  - `ViewBag` do not need typecast